Back to Blog

 This post outlines the common pitfalls of S3-based image pipelines and compares them to purpose-built alternatives.

-1. S3 is just storage, not a system
+1. S3 is just storage, not an image system

 2. No Support for Temporary Uploads